 Assistant Director of Operations

 Beth assists in operations and project management for the Office of the Vice Provost for Research and the Consortium for Advanced Science and Engineering (UChicago CASE).
 Beth oversees the intake of new members, member database management, communications and processes with affiliated lab liaisons, and onboarding for UChicago CASE including applications and renewals.
 Beth’s role in seed funding and federal funding support for RDS involves curating, posting, routing, and managing competitions for federal limited opportunities while maintaining the University platforms for federal funding.
-Beth has a master’s degree in business administration from Benedictine University.
+Beth has a master’s degree in business administration from Benedictine University, where she helped launch and facilitate staff leadership development programming and taught adult undergraduate courses in business and communications.

 Kate Von Holle